 Antony: Mother of God, what’s with the gut.
 Well she’s eating something out there

-You: (rolls eyes, speaking as if you don’t wanna be heard by him but loud enough that everyone hears) says the guy highly experienced in women.
+You: (rolls eyes, speaking as if you don’t wanna be heard, but loud enough that everyone hears) says the guy highly experienced in women.
 We’ll ask him when we need an opinion on di**s.
-In the meanwhile come on in Samantha, you look spectacular (hugs her and welcomes her in)
+In the meanwhile, come on in Samantha, you look spectacular (hugs her and welcomes her in)

 Let him who is without sin cast the first stone